 Every year, Phonak invites a select group of audiology students to attend Phonak University, a three-day educational event that provides instruction in professional development, audiology concepts, and what the company’s brands can do for patients and their families.
-This year, a smaller group of 50 third- and fourth-year students from 18 different universities across the United States and Puerto Rico attended.

 Feb.
+18-20, a smaller group of 50 third- and fourth-year students from 18 different universities across the United States and Puerto Rico attended.

-18-20, Phonak combined efforts with sister Sonova brand Advanced Bionics to host the event, held at AB’s world headquarters and cochlear implant manufacturing facility in Valencia, California.
+For Phonak University 2026, Phonak for the first time combined efforts with sister Sonova brand Advanced Bionics to host the event, held at AB’s world headquarters and cochlear implant manufacturing facility in Valencia, California – not too far from Los Angeles, hence the Hollywood theme.

 This collaboration gave many students exposure to the cochlear implant side of audiology like they’d never experienced before.